 - Training group size, including all athletes, coaches and anyone else who is part of the artistic swimming training environment, must respect public health, government and facility restrictions on group gathering - Where necessary, training group size should be limited further based on the space provided to allow for physical distancing - Athletes should be separated into self-contained training groups or teams that remain together with dedicated coaches.
 Where possible, the same group of athletes should stay with the same coach(es) - Athletes should only participate in one training group and should not move between training groups - Where multiple training groups or teams are established, they should be kept intact as self-contained training groups (i.e., the same group of people are training together, and the circle of potential contact is not expanded unnecessarily).
-Keeping the same group together week after week can help mitigate transmission - Depending on facility size, it may be possible for multiple training groups to train together in one sport environment as long as they are able to maintain physical distance amongst themselves and between training groups - Notwithstanding limits on training group size, coaches must ensure they observe safeguarding best practices and always conduct artistic swimming activity in an open and observable environment, or within the view or earshot of another adult (e.g., a coach, lifeguard, or parent or guardian) - Spectators (excluding parents or guardians where necessary for athlete support) are not permitted in the training environment.
+Keeping the same group together week after week can help mitigate transmission

+- Depending on facility size, it may be possible for multiple training groups to train together in one sport environment as long as they are able to maintain physical distance amongst themselves and between training groups - Notwithstanding limits on training group size, coaches must ensure they observe safeguarding best practices and always conduct artistic swimming activity in an open and observable environment, or within the view or earshot of another adult (e.g., a coach, lifeguard, or parent or guardian) - Parents, guardians, or other non-essential visitors should not attend training sessions